derek-knox/Notes/Advanced React Patterns.md

 # Provider

 - an approach for mitigating "prop drilling" (passing props multiple levels just so a deep component can consume shared state) that leverages a context (shared state), provider (wrapper component), and consumer (any nested component desiring to consume the context shared state)

+# HOC (Higher Order Component)

+- a function that takes arguments (object, component, etc.) and then returns a new component using the arguments (Render Props are used in the newly returned component)